1098T Tuition Statement Information

 This box listed mandatory tuition and fees.
 As of January 1, 2019, the 1098-T no longer lists this information.
 The Internal Revenue Service's tax regulation indicates that all university's must now report payments, scholarships and grants posted to a student's account within the calendar year.
 Box 1 will report payments received and loans (whether private or federal) and box 5 will report scholarships and grants.

 Why are all my boxes blank?

 Each box is determined by the calendar date that items were applied to your account.
 Typically for Spring terms, registration occurs in December and scholarships/grants are applied after Add/Drop in January.
 This timing would cause your Spring term to be split between two tax years.
-Tuition and qualified expenses were in Box 2 of last year’s form, and scholarships/grants are in Box 5 of this year.
+Payments received are recorded in Box 1 and could be in a previous year's 1098-T, while scholarships/grants are in Box 5 of this year.

-What if the amount in Box 5 exceeds Box 2, and my tax software is counting it as income?
+What if the amounts in Box 1 and Box 5 exceed tuition charges billed, and my tax software is counting it as income?

 The 1098-T form is not meant to be an indicator of income.
 The form is an informational return for your personal records, and is not required to be submitted with your tax return.
 IRS Form 1098-T contains information to assist the IRS and you in determining if you are eligible to claim educational related tax credits such as the American Opportunity Credit and Lifetime Learning Tax Credit.
 Please consult with your tax preparer if you have additional questions regarding how the 1098-T relates to your specific tax preparation.

 What if my social security number is incorrect?

 Changes to your social security number must be made with the Office of the Registrar (Registrar@shu.edu or (973) 761-9374).
 The form you received has already been sent to the IRS, so we are unable to make any changes.

 For additional questions please send an e-mail to Bursar@shu.edu.
 In the subject line write your name, SHU ID Number, and '1098-T Question'.